postgrespro/pg_probackup/Documentation.md

     [recovery_options]
     [logging_options]

 Verifies that all the files required to restore the cluster are present and not corrupted.
-If instance_name is not specified, pg_probackup validates all backups available in the backup catalog.
-If you specify the instance_name without any additional options, pg_probackup validates all the backups available for this backup instance.
-If you specify the instance_name with a recovery target option and/or a backup_id, pg_probackup checks whether it is possible to restore the cluster using these options.
+If *instance_name* is not specified, pg_probackup validates all backups available in the backup catalog.
+If you specify the *instance_name* without any additional options, pg_probackup validates all the backups available for this backup instance.
+If you specify the *instance_name* with a recovery target option and/or a *backup_id*, pg_probackup checks whether it is possible to restore the cluster using these options.

-**show**
+#### merge

-    pg_probackup show -B backup_dir
+    pg_probackup merge -B backup_dir --instance instance_name -i backup_id
-    [--help] [--instance instance_name [-i backup_id]] [--format=plain|json]

-Shows the contents of the backup catalog.
-If instance_name and backup_id are specified, shows detailed information about this backup.
-You can specify the --format=json option to return the result in the JSON format.
-By default, the contents of the backup catalog is shown as plain text.

-**delete**
+    [--help] [-j num_threads][--progress]
+    [logging_options]

+Merges the specified incremental backup to its parent full backup, together with all incremental backups between them, if any.
+As a result, the full backup takes in all the merged data, and the incremental backups are removed as redundant.
+For details, see the section [Merging Backups](#merging-backups).

+#### delete

     pg_probackup delete -B backup_dir --instance instance_name
     [--help] [-j num_threads] [--progress]
     [--delete-wal] {-i backup_id | --delete-expired [--merge-expired] | --merge-expired}
     [--dry-run]

-Deletes backup or WAL files of the specified backup instance from the backup_dir backup catalog:
-- The `--delete-wal` option removes the WAL files that are no longer required to restore the cluster from any of the existing backups.
-- The `-i` option removes the specified backup copy.
-- The `--delete-expired` option removes the backups that are expired according to the current retention policy.
-If used together with `--merge-expired`, this option takes effect only after the merge is performed.
-- The `--merge-expired` option merges the oldest incremental backup that satisfies the requirements of retention policy with its parent backups that have already expired.
-- The `--dry-run` option displays the current retention status of all the available backups, without deleting or merging expired backups, if any.

-**archive-push**
+    [logging_options]

+Deletes backup with specified **backip_id** or launches the retention purge of backups and archived WAL that do not satisfy the current retention policies.
+For details, see the sections [Deleting Backups](#deleting-backups), [Retention Options](#retention-otions) and [Configuring Backup Retention Policy](#configuring-backup-retention-policy).

+#### archive-push

     pg_probackup archive-push -B backup_dir --instance instance_name
     --wal-file-path %p --wal-file-name %f